AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   first constraint, and interchangeable second and third constraint consisting in maximum sunlight incidence on the solar arrays, and keep-in constraint of a body-fixed direction around the Sun direction.
 - Implemented new syntax for variable logging.
 See :ref:`bskPrinciples-6`.
+- Added :ref:`scenarioMomentumDumpingZeroNetForce` scenario to illustrate momentum dumping without exerting a net force on the spacecraft.

 .. warning::